doctorfree/MusicPlayerPlus/README.md

 Utilities and applications built from source in MusicPlayerPlus include:

-- essentia audio analysis and extraction
-- gaia audio similarity and classification library
-- mpcplus character based MPD client
 - mppcava character based spectrum visualizer

-The build scripts in the `scripts/` directory of the MusicPlayerPlus repository can be used to compile bliss-analyze, blissify, essentia, gaia, mpcplus, and mppcava.
+The build scripts in the `scripts/` directory of the MusicPlayerPlus repository can be used to compile bliss-analyze, blissify, and mppcava.
 These are:

 - scripts/build-bliss-analyze.sh
 - scripts/build-blissify.sh
-- scripts/build-essentia.sh
-- scripts/build-gaia.sh
-- scripts/build-mpcplus.sh
 - scripts/build-mppcava.sh

 Invoke the appropriate build script for the utility you wish to compile.
-For example, to compile the MPD client `mpcplus` from source, run the command:
+For example, to compile the `mppcava` spectrum visualizer from source, run the command:

 ```
-./scripts/build-mpcplus.sh
+./scripts/build-mppcava.sh
 ```

 On Debian (e.g. Ubuntu), PKGBUILD (e.g. Arch) and RPM (e.g. Fedora) based